22nd November 2017—William and Kate visited the city of Birmingham in the West Midlands, England.

 The black suede riding boots feature a medium height block heel.
 They cost £325 at russellandbromley.co.uk, who do not deliver outside of the UK and Northern Ireland, sadly.

 Kate brought back her Kiki McDonough Lauren Leaf earrings for the visit to Birmingham.
 The earrings are made from 18ct gold and pavé diamonds.
-They cost £2,200 from kiki.co.uk (around $2,900 at today’s rates).
+As of 2020, they retail for £2,300 at kiki.co.uk (around $3,055 at today’s rates).

 Kate accessorised with her Mulberry Bayswater clutch bag.
 The black bag features a gold-tone closure on the front.
-It’s ultra slim with plenty of pockets and slots inside.
+It’s ultra-slim with plenty of pockets and slots inside.
 Kate owns it in three colours!
 Pictured below in leather.
 Kate carries it in suede.
 Unfortunately, Mulberry.com no longer stock the bag.

-Kate changed into a more casual ensemble during her visit to Villa Park.
+Kate changed into a more casual ensemble for the visit to Villa Park.